Probing Visual Concepts in Lightweight Vision-Language Models for Automated Driving: Abstract

 \section{Abstract}

-The use of \glspl{vlm} in automated driving applications is becoming increasingly common, with the aim of leveraging their reasoning and generalisation capabilities to handle long tail scenarios.
+The use of \glspl{vlm} in automated driving applications is becoming increasingly common, with the aim of leveraging their reasoning and generalisation capabilities to handle long-tail scenarios.
 However, these models often fail on simple visual questions that are highly relevant to automated driving, and the reasons behind these failures remain poorly understood.
 In this work, we examine the intermediate activations of \glspl{vlm} and assess the extent to which specific visual concepts are linearly encoded, with the goal of identifying bottlenecks in the flow of visual information.
-Specifically, we create counterfactual image sets that differ only in a targeted visual concept and then train linear probes to distinguish between them using the activations of four \gls{sota} \glspl{vlm}.
-Our results show that concepts such as the \textit{presence} of an object or agent in a scene are explicitly and linearly encoded, whereas other spatial visual concepts, such as the \textit{orientation} of an object or agent, are only implicitly encoded by the spatial structure retained by the vision encoder.
+Specifically, we create counterfactual image sets that differ only in a targeted visual concept and then train linear probes to distinguish between them using the activations of five \gls{sota} \glspl{vlm}, including two training variants for one model.
+Our results show that concepts such as the \textit{presence} of an object or agent in a scene are explicitly and linearly encoded, whereas other spatial visual concepts, such as the orientation of an object or agent, are only implicitly encoded by the spatial structure retained by the vision encoder, or are not linearly encoded at all.
 In parallel, we observe that in certain cases, even when a concept is linearly encoded in the model's activations, the model still fails to answer correctly.
 This leads us to identify two failure modes.
 The first is \textit{perceptual failure}, where the visual information required to answer a question is not linearly encoded in the model's activations.
 The second is \textit{cognitive failure}, where the visual information is present but the model fails to align it correctly with language semantics.
 Finally, we show that increasing the distance of the object in question quickly degrades the linear separability of the corresponding visual concept.
-Overall, our findings improve our understanding of failure cases in \glspl{vlm} on simple visual tasks that are highly relevant to automated driving. \footnote{Code available at \url{https://github.com/D2ICE-Automotive-Research/probing_visual_concepts_in_traffic_scenes}}
+Overall, our findings improve our understanding of failure cases in \glspl{vlm} on simple visual tasks that are highly relevant to automated driving.\footnote{Code available at \url{https://github.com/D2ICE-Automotive-Research/probing_visual_concepts_in_traffic_scenes}}